pimsmath/m2pi.ca/content/course/2022/parallel-coding-with-julia/index.md

 Julia is a high-level programming language well suited for scientific computing and data science.
 Just-in-time compilation, among other things, makes Julia really fast yet interactive.
-For heavy computations, Julia supports multi-threaded and multi-process parallelism, both naïvely and via a number of external packages.
+For heavy computations, Julia supports multi-threaded and multi-process parallelism, both natively and via a number of external packages.
 It also supports memory arrays distributed across multiple processes either on the same or different nodes.
 In this hands-on workshop, we will start with a quick review of Julia’s multi-threading features but will